Nero AG: Products

 Along with Nero, Nero AG also developed SecurDiscs process, as well as the MPEG-4 compression technique Nero Digital together with Ateme corporation.

 Nero BackItUp was initially included in the Nero suite of programs, it allows the user to create an automatic backup of their data and store it on external storage media or in the cloud.
 It was spun off in 2012, and is now available together with cloud-based storage as a subscription model.
 Android, iOS and Windows Phone apps are available for Nero BackItUp.

 Along with BackItUp, Nero provides additional applications for mobile devices.
 These include NeroKwik for managing photo files, Nero AirBurn for burning files wirelessly, Nero MediaHome Receiver for streaming media from a PC to mobile devices, and Nero MediaHome WiFi Sync for wireless data synchronization.

 Since the release of Version 11, Nero Cover Designer (for creating covers), Nero WaveEditor (for editing music files) and Nero SoundTrax (for mixing and digitalizing music tracks) are no longer included in the suite but can be downloaded free of charge from the company's website.

 Some of the products in the suite can also be downloaded separately.
 These include Nero Burning ROM and Nero Video.

 Nero has also launched a number of free mobile Nero Suite companions apps for iOS and Android like Nero AirBurn, Nero Streaming Player, 1001 TVs.
 The latest app is Nero KnowHow app a digital learning guide for users, available for iOS, Windows 10 and Android.

 For 2023, Nero AG launched the Nero Lens (ai photo enhance app), Nero Muse (ai art generator app).
 Also they dive in AI, Nero AI web online tools for image edit.

 For 2024, Nero AI Video Upscaler is released, a software on upscale video quality to 4k.

 2024 June, Nero AG released new mobile app--Erasee AI.

+In 2025, Nero Motion Tracker introduced the new Segment Tracking technology, improving object segmentation and tracking accuracy for video editing tasks such as blur, masking, and privacy protection.